Kirkby la Thorpe: Community

 The civil parish extends to include that part of Sleaford that lies to the south-east of the town's Boston Road Police Station, including the Poets Estate.
 In the late 1990s Sleaford Town Council consulted residents over a proposed change in the civil parish boundary, in order to realign these parts within the town, but this was rejected.
 In 1924, Poets Estate fell within the ecclesiastical parish of New Sleaford, after the boundary between New Sleaford and the parish of Quarrington and Old Sleaford was altered from the River Slea to the railway line.

 The village has a Church of England primary school, comprising the original 1860 building with its classroom and school hall.
 An extension housing three additional classrooms, cloakroom and library was opened in April 2004, and two further rooms were added in the summer of 2011.

-The village public house is the Queens Head Inn on Boston Road.
+The village public house is The Queens Head on Boston Road.